 Ron Davis, Charlie Parker, Phillip Howe, Joshua Tillman, Jake Mitchell,

 Patrick Lopez, Seth Carson, Craig King, Chris Imhoff,

 Adam Knight, Matt Dingledine (GJC ), Monty Craig, Jorge Garcia

 Will Sinclair, Nate Smith, Mike Murray

-Shannon Hoover (GJC music director), Robert Nance, Ryan Kijanka
+Shannon Hoover (GJC Music Director, Big Band Co-Director), Robert Nance, Ryan Kijanka